AMReX-Fusion/Furnace/Docs/source/software.rst

 ``MultiFab`` s: one at the old time and one at the new time.
 AMReX knows how to interpolate in time between these states to get data at any intermediate point in time.
-The main data that we care about in Castro (the fluid state, gravitational potential, etc.) will be stored as ``StateData``.
-Essentially, data is made StateData in Castro if we need it to be stored in checkpoints / plotfiles, and/or we want it to be automatically interpolated when we refine.
+The main data that we care about in Furnace (the fluid state, gravitational potential, etc.) will be stored as ``StateData``.
+Essentially, data is made StateData in Furnace if we need it to be stored in checkpoints / plotfiles, and/or we want it to be automatically interpolated when we refine.

 An ``AmrLevel`` stores an array of ``StateData`` (in a C++ array called ``state``).
-We index this array using integer keys (defined via an enum in ``Castro.H``).
-The state data is registered with AMReX in ``Castro_setup.cpp``.
+We index this array using integer keys (defined via an enum in ``Furnace.H``).
+The state data is registered with AMReX in ``Furnace_setup.cpp``.

 Note that each of the different ``StateData`` carried in the state array can have different numbers of components, ghost cells, boundary